 zgetdump - Copy and convert kernel dumps

-The dump can be located either on a dump device or on a file system.
-The dump content is written to standard output, unless you redirect it to a specific file.
-You can also mount the dump content, print dump information, or check whether a DASD device contains a valid dump tool.
+The zgetdump tool copies a source dump into a target dump with a configurable dump format.
+The source dump can be located either on a dump device or on a file system.
+The source dump content is written to standard output, unless you redirect it to a specific file.
+You can also mount the dump content, print dump information, check whether a DASD device contains a valid dump tool, or create a non-disruptive kernel dump on a live system.

 zgetdump syntax